bransfl/MentatsF4SE/README.md

 ## About

-This is a project that patches several issues with the game's engine.
+This is a project that patches or resolves various issues with Fallout 4's game engine.

+This plugin is built from decompiled data from Fallout.exe and categorized into CommonLibF4.

 ## Build Dependencies